-I just wanted to let you all know about another company that frequently has phone mystery shops — ARC Consulting.
+I just wanted to let you all know about another company that frequently has telephone mystery shopping jobs — ARC Consulting.
 I have seen enough comments and forum posts online from people who have actually done shops for this company that I believe it to be completely legit.

 What is phone mystery shopping?

 Before I get into the review, I will explain telephone mystery shopper jobs to anyone not familiar with them.
 Phone mystery shopping is similar to regular mystery shopping, but you don't have to leave your house.
 You generally just call different businesses pretending to be interested in their products or services for the purpose of gathering information.

 I should also point out that many, many mystery shopping companies occasionally have phone shops in addition to in-person shops, but there are some — like ARC — that are best known for their phone shops.

 And another bonus — background noise is not an issue since you are posing as a consumer interested in the products/services of the business you are contacting.

 While many people work from home doing phone mystery shopping for ARC, there are also some people who do call performance monitoring and analysis for them.
 These are also work from home positions, but I don't have as much information about how those work.
 However, Miranda at Work at Home Adventures has written about ARC and the call performance position here if you'd like more details.